 As an island, Malta doesn’t have as many museums as other EU countries.
 Nevertheless, it doesn’t mean they aren’t equally as intriguing as the other ones.

 If you’re the museum/gallery/theater hangout type of person, make sure to pay a visit to:

-To all athletes out there, there are many options to keep you fit!
+To all athletes out there, there are many options to keep you fit while living in Malta!
 Enjoy indoor and outdoor activities on this beautiful island.

 You’ll be sure to enjoy sports, such as football, horse riding/racing, Il Gostra (a typical Maltese sport), rock climbing, trekking, and regatta.